What are trains in the UK like?

 Most ordinary UK train tickets are not valid on this service; dedicated tickets have to be purchased.
 While Britrail passes are valid, Eurail passes are not valid.

-When travelling with a Eurail pass, we reccommend taking an Elizabeth Line train to central London, on which Britrail passes are valid.
+When using a Eurail pass, we recommend taking an Elizabeth Line train to central London, on which Eurail passes are valid.
 Like at other UK stations with ticket gates, you might need to ask a member of staff to open the ticket gates for you.

 Night Riviera Sleeper

-The Night Riviera is run by operator Great Western Railway (GWR) from London westwards to Plymouth, Truro, Plymouth, and more stations in Somerset, Devon and Cornwall.
+The Night Riviera is a sleeper train run by operator Great Western Railway (GWR) from London westwards to Plymouth, Truro, Plymouth, and other stations in Somerset, Devon and Cornwall.

-All tickets, with bed reservations included, can be bought via Happyrail.
-For all passes (Britail and Eurail, available via Happyrail) an additionial bed reservation is required, which can be booked online via operator GWR or via phone and collected at the train station.
+Tickets, with bed reservations included, can be bought via Happyrail.
+For all passes (Britail and Eurail, available via Happyrail) an additionial bed reservation is required, which can be booked online via operator GWR.

 Caledonian Sleeper